-One of the most vociferous critics of the segregated logic behind the neighborhood unit was the widely influential urbanist Jane Jacobs – a figure whom Duany and many other New Urbanists cite regularly as a key influence (e.g. Duany, 2011).
+One of the most vociferous critics of the segregated logic behind the neighborhood unit was the widely influential journalist-urbanist Jane Jacobs – a figure whom Duany and many other New Urbanists cite regularly as a key influence (e.g. Duany, 2011).
 Her arguments against functional segregation, and for mixed use, have been widely influential since the 1961 publication of her landmark book, The Death and Life of Great American Cities.
 Less well recognized was Jacobs’ argument for reversing social segregation – in a notable contrast to Perry’s cheerful fatalism.

+Jacobs for one did not pin responsibility for the neighborhood unit and its flaws solely upon Perry’s 1929 proposal – indeed, she did not even mention him by name – but went further back to Garden City and City Beautiful sources.
+She traced the American influence from Englishman Ebenezer Howard, the pioneer of Garden City planning, and through “a group of extraordinarily effective and dedicated people,” among whom was Lewis Mumford himself (Jacobs, 1961, p.
+19).
+For these “Decentrists,” as she termed them, “the basic unit of city design is not the street but the block, and in particular, the super-block… The Decentrists also pounded in Howard’s premise that the planned community must be islanded off as a self-contained unit” (op.cit., p.
+20).

+Howard himself did indeed argue for the benefits of strong centralized neighborhood units separated by large traffic arteries, in his landmark 1902 book Garden Cities of To-morrow: “Six magnificent boulevards—each 120 feet wide—traverse the city from centre to circumference, dividing it into six equal parts or wards.
+In the centre…are the larger public buildings—town hall, principal concert and lecture hall, theatre, library, museum, picture-gallery, and hospital.”
+(Howard, 1902, ch.
+1)

+In turn, Jacobs argued, the proponents of City Beautiful planning in the US (who were known to be inspired by Garden City concepts, as we will discuss below) had also begun to segregate elements of the city into units, with a particular focus on civic districts, “the whole being treated as a complete unit, in a separate and well-defined way” (Jacobs, 1961, p24).
+This practice was closely related to the segregating habit of Garden City planners -- and indeed of “Radiant City” planners, too, such as the highly influential Swiss architect Le Corbusier: “The idea of sorting out certain cultural or public functions and decontaminating their relationship with the workaday city dovetailed nicely with the Garden City teachings.
+The conceptions have merged, much as the Garden City and the Radiant City have merged…” (Jacobs, 1961, p.
+25)

 For Jacobs, social diversity and diversity of economic uses went hand in hand: “Self-diversification of a population is reflected in diversification of commercial and cultural enterprises” (Jacobs, 1961, p.186).
 In turn, this social and economic diversity expressed itself in the physical diversity that was a key ingredient of thriving, successful parts of cities; she cites the example of Rittenhouse Square in Philadelphia: “In short, Rittenhouse Square is busy fairly continuously for the same basic reasons that a lively sidewalk is used continuously: because of functional physical diversity among adjacent uses, and hence, diversity among users and their schedules” (op.cit., p.
 97).